 I LOVE Montessori land and water forms!
 But there are a few problems when it comes to acquiring them for homeschools and even many schools … they’re expensive, take up quite a bit of space, and aren’t the easiest materials to make.
-Fortunately, there are some very simple – and fun – alternatives to traditional land and water forms.
-These are wonderful for summer or outdoors during any nice weather.
+Fortunately, there are some very simple, inexpensive, and fun alternatives to traditional land and water forms.

 Montessori Land and Water Forms